ProperGolfing · Evidence-Based Analysis

 Measured Outcomes Following Recognition

-• Side-spin reduces from 800 to 1600 rpm down to under 50 rpm
+• Side-spin reduces from 800–1600 rpm down to under 50 rpm

 • Path changes of 10 to 14 degrees occur without technical focus

-4. Coaching Fatigue and Self-Reliance
+Coaching Fatigue and Self-Reliance

 "When help has historically created tension, resistance is rational."

-Indicators
+Common Indicators

-• Over-intellectualised swings
+• Over-intellectualised swings with too many competing thoughts

-• Fear of “doing it wrong”
+• Fear of "doing it wrong" at the moment of impact

-• Steering the club
+• Steering the club rather than swinging it

-• Avoidance of certain clubs, most commonly the driver
+• Avoidance of certain clubs — most commonly the driver

-5. The Hidden Cost of “Doing Nothing”
+The Hidden Cost of "Doing Nothing"

 The ProperGolfing Vault documents not only performance changes, but also emotional trajectories.
+Golfers who believe they are "managing" are not staying still — they are adapting defensively.

 "Doing nothing is not neutral.
 It is defensive adaptation."